 Precious Metal Workers cast, anneal, solder, hammer, or shape gold, silver, pewter or other metals to form jewelry or other metal items such as goblets or candlesticks.

-Precious Metal Workers with little to no experience tend to make between $27700 and $34020 while the more experienced ones make over $50040 per year.
+Precious Metal Workers with little to no experience tend to make between $23530 and $29860 while the more experienced ones can earn over $52210 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Precious Metal Worker is to move to a higher paying state like NV.
-Right now, the highest paying states for Precious Metal Workers are NV, AL, NJ, VA and SC.
+One of the easiest ways to increase your salary as a Precious Metal Worker is to move to a higher paying state like KY.
+Right now, the highest paying states for Precious Metal Workers are KY, NJ, CT, OR and ND.

-3 other factors that can increase your salary as A Precious Metal Worker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Precious Metal Worker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Precious Metal Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Precious Metal Workers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.